-In the next step, we have repeated this analysis for different gap lengths between 6 and 90 days.
-Figure Fig. 9 shows the derived RMSE values for the four considered wind statistics (in four separate plots) and the three sites (as solid, dashed and dotted curves) plotted against the gap length, again for ignored and filled gaps (in red and blue), respectively.
-In all considered cases, the impact of the gap (reflected by the derived RMSE) increases with gap length and is significantly reduced when applying the gap filling procedure.
-For the mean wind speed, just like for the Weibull A parameter, the increase is more or less linear for the considered range up to 90 d, whereas is it slightly flattens for the two other measures, mean wind direction and Weibull k.
+In the next step, we have repeated this analysis for different gap lengths between 6 and 90 d.
+Figure 9 shows the derived RMSE values for the four considered wind statistics (in four separate plots) and the three sites (as solid, dashed and dotted curves) plotted against the gap length, again for ignored and filled gaps (in red and blue).

+In all considered cases, the impact of the gap (reflected by the derived RMSE) increases with gap length and is significantly reduced when applying the gap-filling procedure.
+For the mean wind speed, just like for the Weibull A parameter, the increase is more or less linear for the considered range up to 90 d, whereas it slightly flattens for the two other measures, mean wind direction and Weibull k.

-Apart from these general agreements, the results for the three sites show also some deviations.
-For instance, the impact of the data gaps on the mean wind speed are largest, when these are ignored, for the Ijmuiden IJmuiden site but can be best compensated.
+Apart from these general agreements, the results for the three sites show some deviations.
+For instance, the impact of the data gaps on the mean wind speed are largest, when these are ignored, for the IJmuiden site but can be best compensated for.
 This is shown by the smallest RMSE values, compared to those for the two other sites, after gap filling.
-This observation may be either explained by the performance of the used numerical model for the respective site or a statistical effect that relates to the level of observed wind speeds.
-(Remember Ijmuiden IJmuiden showed the highest measured mean wind speeds in the considered two-year period.)
+This observation may be explained by either the performance of the used numerical model for the respective site or a statistical effect that relates to the level of observed wind speeds.
+(Remember IJmuiden showed the highest measured mean wind speeds in the considered 2-year period.)

 The impact of (ignored) gaps in the wind direction time series is highest for the FINO3 dataset.
-This can be understood by looking again at the wind direction distributions in Figure Fig. 1: mean wind directions are more pronounced for the FINO2 and Ijmuiden Sites, whereas the distribution for FINO3 is characterized by a kind of site maximum for North-Westerly north-westerly directions.
-A data gap may in this case remove data that correspond to a substantial part of one of the local
+This can be understood by looking again at the wind direction distributions in Fig. 1: mean wind directions are more pronounced for the FINO2 and IJmuiden sites, whereas the distribution for FINO3 is characterised by a kind of site maximum for northwesterly directions.
+A data gap may in this case remove data that correspond to a substantial part of one of the local maxima, having a larger impact on the overall distribution as for the case where the distribution has only one superior maximum range.
+After gap filling, the RMSE values are still larger for the FINO3 dataset than for the IJmuiden data, but the deviations are now much smaller.
+RMSE values for FINO2 and FINO3 lie almost on top of each other.